mplatvoet/kovenant/README.md

 #Kovenant
 [Promises](http://en.wikipedia.org/wiki/Futures_and_promises) for [Kotlin](http://kotlinlang.org).

 The easy asynchronous library for Kotlin.
-With extensions for Android, LMAX Disruptor, JavaFX and much more.
+With extensions for Android, RxJava, JavaFX and much more.

 ```kt
 task { "world" } and task { "Hello" } success {